 - Ask for help, whenever possible.
 Ofter others are glad to help but don’t know what to do.
 Pre-made meals are especially beneficial.

 - Purchase help, when possible.
-Options include: hiring a doula or “mother’s helper” to relieve you of childcare or housework; ordering from a mobile meal service; hiring someone to do yardwork; getting fruits and veggies delivered.
+Options include: hiring a doula or “mother’s helper” to relieve you of childcare or housework; meal service/delivery; hiring someone to do yard work; getting groceries delivered; hiring a counsellor.

 - Limit visitors in favour of rest.

-- Find other women to talk to who have been through the postpartum period and can offer support.
+- Find others to talk to who have been through the postpartum period and can offer support.

 - Find tiny moments for self care.
 This could include a cup of tea, leafing through a magazine, a phone call or a 15-minute soak in the tub.